ppy/osu-wiki/news/2021-07-10-new-featured-artist-fred-v-grafix.md

 ---
 layout: post
 title: "New Featured Artist: Fred V & Grafix"
-date: 2020-08-05 08:00:00 +0000
+date: 2021-07-10 08:00:00 +0000
 ---

-Sweeping the drum & bass scene, **Fred V & Grafix** arrives as our latest Featured Artist!
+We're proud to introduce our latest Featured Artist **Fred V & Grafix**!

 ![](https://assets.ppy.sh/artists/180/header.jpg)

-Innovators in their scene since their launch 10 years ago, **Fred V & Grafix** is a duo best known for their musical diversity within the bounds of drum & bass.
-Drawing influence from sources outside the scope of usual drum & bass like funk, soul, rock, and jazz, their music introduces new forms of instrumentation that you can't find from any other producers in the scene.
-So yeah, they're pretty cool.
+Drum & bass innovators **Fred V & Grafix** are a duo best known for diversity within their genre.
+Drawing influence from sources outside the scope of usual drum & bass like funk, soul, rock, and jazz, their music introduces and masters styles that few other producers in their scene have even attempted.

 We picked up **7** tracks from their catalogue featuring a wide selection of guest vocalists, all of which are up for grabs from [**Fred V & Grafix**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/180)!

-While the duo split in 2018 so each producer could pursue their own solo careers, the osu! community continues to carry the legacy of their collaborative works through awesome beatmaps.
+While the ephemeral duo split in 2018 so each producer could pursue their own solo careers, the osu! community will continue to carry their legacy through a slew of awesome beatmaps.
 Check them out and maybe map some for yourself:

 ### Ignite (feat.
 Amy J Pryce)